Being a wife isn’t easy for me.

 The bottom line is every man needs to know :

 - you want to spend time time with him

 - you’re thinking of him

 If you’re like me, you have the best intentions, but you get distracted.
-Knowing I love him is not enough.
-I need to show him I love him and our marriage is a priority.
+Knowing you love him is not enough.
+You need to show him you love him and our marriage is a priority.
 A hug, a kiss, a smile, a squeeze of his hand, or a kind word will go a long way.

 I’m striving to make my husband feel loved and cherished so he no longer questions why I’m holding his hand, if it’s not Sunday.